TIBCOSoftware/snappydata/docs/best_practices/optimizing_query_latency.md

 <a id="redundancy"></a>
 ## Using Redundancy

 REDUNDANCY clause of [CREATE TABLE](../reference/sql_reference/create-table.md) specifies the number of secondary copies you want to maintain for your partitioned table.
-This allows the table data to be highly available even if one of the SnappyData members fails or shuts down.
+This allows the table data to be highly available even if one of the TIBCO ComputeDB members fails or shuts down.

 A REDUNDANCY value of 1 is recommended to maintain a secondary copy of the table data.
 A large value for REDUNDANCY clause has an adverse impact on performance, network usage, and memory usage.

-For an example on the REDUNDANCY clause refer to [Tables in SnappyData](../programming_guide/tables_in_snappydata.md).
+For an example on the REDUNDANCY clause refer to [Tables in TIBCO ComputeDB](../programming_guide/tables_in_snappydata.md).

 <a id="overflow"></a>
 ## Overflow Configuration

-In SnappyData, row and column tables by default overflow to disk (which is equivalent to setting OVERFLOW to 'true'), based on EVICTION_BY criteria.
+In TIBCO ComputeDB, row and column tables by default overflow to disk (which is equivalent to setting OVERFLOW to 'true'), based on EVICTION_BY criteria.
 Users cannot set OVERFLOW to 'false', except when EVICTION_BY is not set, in which case it disables the eviction.

 For example, setting EVICTION_BY to `LRUHEAPPERCENT` allows table data to be evicted to disk based on the current memory consumption of the server.